 Locations: Binky Lee, Bryn Coed, ChesLen, Stroud, and Willisbrook Preserves (Chester County); Hildacy Preserve (Delaware County); Gwynedd Preserve and Stoneleigh: a natural garden (Montgomery County); and more.

-Who can volunteer: All are welcome, ages 8 and up.
-(Note, trails are not ADA accessible.)
+Who can volunteer: All are welcome, ages 12 and up.
+Note, trails are not ADA accessible.
+Minors (children 12 to 18) must be accompanied by an adult.

 What to bring: Dress in seasonal layers with long pants and long-sleeved shirt, and wear sturdy shoes for walking on uneven ground.
+No shorts, flip-flops or sandals, please.
 Water bottles, a hat, insect repellent (that deters ticks), and sunscreen are all suggested.

 Supplies: Tools are provided by Natural Lands.
 Bring your own work gloves or borrow ours.